 Moreover, the manufacturer equips the bracelet with a concealed folding Crownclasp.
 It comes with a Rolex coronet lever that opens the bracelet to exhibit folding blades.
 However, the suppression of the clasp enables the intricate Jubilee links to function flawlessly.

 The Rolex President bracelet made its debut in 1956.
 The bracelet’s signature three-piece semi-circular links are instantly recognisable as well as highly coveted.
-Thus, if you are looking to ‘sell Rolex watches’ or ‘sell my Rolex’ equipped with the President bracelet, you are likely to achieve a higher price from potential watch buyers in London or anywhere in the UK.
+Thus, if you are looking to sell your Rolex watch equipped with the President bracelet, you are likely to achieve a higher price from potential watch buyers in London or anywhere in the UK.

 However, Rolex produces the President bracelet only in precious metal like yellow, rose and white gold as well as platinum.
 All the Day-Date watches including the Day-Date 36, Day-Date 40, Day-Date 41 and also, some Lady Datejust models flaunt the President bracelet.